Chapter 6 Making inferences from sample means

 ##

-## alternative hypothesis: true difference in means between group non-democracy and group democracy is not equal to 0
+## alternative hypothesis: true difference in means between group autocracy and group democracy is not equal to 0

 ## 95 percent confidence interval: